mvilim/bamboo/README.md

 ### Licensing

 This project is licensed under the [Apache 2.0 License](https://github.com/mvilim/bamboo/blob/master/LICENSE).
-It uses the pybind11, Arrow, Avro, and nlohmann JSON projects.
+It uses the pybind11, Arrow, Avro, nlohmann JSON, and PBD projects.
 The licenses can be found in those [projects' directories](https://github.com/mvilim/bamboo/blob/master/cpp/thirdparty).